jump-dev/Convex.jl/README.md

 Convex.jl also supports optimization with complex variables and coefficients.

+## Getting help

 For usage questions, please contact us via [Discourse](https://discourse.julialang.org/c/domain/opt).

+If you have a reproducible example of a bug, please open a [GitHub issue](https://github.com/jump-dev/Convex.jl/issues/new).

 ## Installation

+Install Convex using the Julia package manager:

 ```julia
 import Pkg